ING: Commodity supercycle calls grow

 All parts of the complex have seen a boost in speculative interest, including metals, agriculture and energy.
 If we look specifically at oil, the managed money net long position in ICE Brent stands at almost 350k lots, levels we last saw back in February 2020, and up around 292k lots from the lows seen in March last year.
 What is also interesting has been the fact that speculators have been increasing their spread positions in the oil market, and given that the forward curve has flipped from contango to a fairly deep backwardation, this shouldn’t be too much of a surprise, given the positive roll yield on offer.

 However, if speculators are buying the oil market, there needs to be someone who is selling it, and positioning data shows pretty clearly that as we have seen the market rally, producers have been happy to hedge into this strength.
 The producer short position in ICE Brent is the largest we have seen since late 2019.
 For NYMEX WTI, the producer short has recently been at its highest level since 2017.
-It is pretty clear though, that this producer hedging in the oil market has provided little resistance to the market moving higher.
+It is pretty clear, though, that this producer hedging in the oil market has provided little resistance to the market moving higher.

 Are we entering a new commodities supercycle?

 As commodities have rallied this year, more market participants have suggested that we are at the start of a new commodities supercycle.
-So, what exactly is a supercycle?
-It is an extended period of time where you see above-trend movements across large parts of the complex.
+So what exactly is a supercycle?
+It is an extended period where you see above-trend movements across large parts of the complex.
 A supercycle can last for decades, and the last one was back in the early 2000s, with rapid growth in China driving strong demand for commodities.
 That cycle lasted basically from early 2000 all the way until around 2014.

-The sizeable amount of fiscal stimulus, along with loose monetary policy that we have seen over the last year to help with the post Covid-19 recovery is certainly a supportive factor for commodities demand.
-This is already evident when looking at the strong post Covid-19 recovery from China.
+The sizeable amount of fiscal stimulus, along with loose monetary policy that we have seen over the last year to help with the post COVID-19 recovery, is certainly a supportive factor for commodities demand.
+This is already evident when looking at the strong post COVID-19 recovery from China.
 Sizeable stimulus in China has boosted infrastructure projects and as a result, demand for commodities.
 All across the complex, China has featured as a strong buyer, with record oil, iron ore, copper and certain agri imports in 2020.
-If we are to see the start of a new supercycle, this robust demand growth that we are seeing from China will have to be sustainable for several years.
+If we are to see the start of a new supercycle, this robust demand growth that we are observing from China will have to be sustainable for several years.
 This is something that we are less likely to see.
-However, China can still be the catalyst, we will just need to see other economies coming through with stronger demand growth.
+However, China can still be the catalyst; we will just need to see other economies coming through with stronger demand growth.
 Energy transition has the potential to provide this.
 Investment in renewable energy infrastructure would provide a significant boost to demand for commodities, although this would be more beneficial for metals than fossil fuels.

 On the supply side, a lack of investment does mean that markets are left potentially quite tight further out, supporting the idea that we could be at the foothills of a supercycle.
-Although for oil, US shale may be a limiting factor for prices rallying too strongly.
+Although for oil, US shale may be a limiting factor on prices rallying too strongly.
 During the previous supercycle, US shale was still in its infancy, and so producers were unable to respond quickly to stronger prices.
 However, with the US shale industry now more mature, their response to higher prices should be quicker.

 Overall, while there are a number of factors, which suggest that we could be at the start of a supercycle, we still believe it is too early to call.
 We would need to see robust and sustainable demand growth in the years ahead.